Canon 1200D vs 1300D

 It is notable that the 1300D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1200D does not provide wifi capability.

-Both the 1200D and the 1300D have been discontinued, but can regularly be found used on eBay.
+Both the 1200D and the 1300D have been discontinued, but can regularly be found used on ebay.
 The 1200D was replaced by the Canon 1300D, while the 1300D was followed by the Canon 2000D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1200D Manual (free pdf) or the online Canon 1300D Manual.
+Further information on the features and operation of the 1200D and 1300D can be found, respectively, in the Canon 1200D Manual (free pdf) or the online Canon 1300D Manual.

 So what is the bottom line?
 Is the Canon 1200D better than the Canon 1300D or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.